Developing Conceptual Mathematical Understanding

 (The original GeoGebra file used for the dynamic image above is one of the 50+ files which participants create)

 Do you use GeoGebra extensively?
-Are you able to modify and tweak files 'on the fly' as you teach?
+Can you modify files during teaching?
 Or do you only demonstrate files created by others?
-We would love your thoughts below!
-(Your email address will not be required)
+Share your thoughts in the comments (email not required).